Sooraj1411/Hospitality-Project/README.md

 ## __Key Performance Indicators (KPIs)__
-*The dashboard includes the following KPIs to help users quickly grasp the critical metrics:*
+*The report includes the following KPIs to help users quickly grasp the critical metrics:*

 - **Total Revenue:** Rs1.71bn overall revenue displayed for a quick overview.
 - **RevPAR:** Rs 7,347 RevPAR represents the revenue generated per available room, whether or not they are occupied.